BrachoDev/Learning-Projects/README.md

 # Learning-Projects

 Here, you can find my [Freecodecamp](https://www.freecodecamp.org/) work.
 I also have notes and resources from [Udemy](https://www.udemy.com/) courses I have taken.

-PD: Freecodecamp projects are included in separate repositories.
+Also, you will find extra notes I have written from college classes I've taken.

 ## Certifications obtained so far: